cardanobay/cardano-node/README.md

 * We are currently in the FF (Friends & Family testnet) phase, so this guide is a work in progress.
 More detailed informations and concrete use cases to run a node will follow.

-* I am running my node with buildah/podman, which is exactly the same as docker.
-So it may be possible you find some references to theses tools in this.
-If this is the case, just replace the terms "**buildah/podman**" by "**docker**"

 ## Why lightweight ?

 Because the container is based on [the scratch image](https://hub.docker.com/_/scratch "The Scratch Image"), which is basically **an empty image**.